-Adequacy of explanations received and accounting records

-Under the Companies Act 2006 we are required to report to you if, in our opinion:

-- we have not received all the information and explanations we require for our audit; or - adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns.

-We have nothing to report in respect of these matters.
+Adequacy of explanations received and accounting records Under the Companies Act 2006 we are required to report to you if, We have nothing to report in our opinion: in respect of these we have not received all the information and explanations matters. we require for our audit; or adequate accounting records have not been kept, or • returns adequate for our audit have not been received from branches not visited by us; or the financial statements are not in agreement with the • accounting records and returns.
+Directors' remuneration Under the Companies Act 2006 we are also required to report if in We have nothing to report our opinion certain disclosures of directors' remuneration have not in respect of this matter. been made.